dennisseidel/api-automation/README.md

   1. Nodejs template including the swagger-ui files
   2. Add the "uploaded" swagger specification
   3. then commit
-3. Deploy a mock / sandbox api
+3. Deploy a mock / sandbox api (use aws fargate / https://www.learnaws.org/2018/02/06/Introduction-AWS-Fargate/ )
   1. build and deploy the api automatically based on the swagger spec (can that be done in nodejs otherwise use python)
   2. create a apigee proxy for the api (sandard slas, ...)
 4. Create automatic documentation for the api with widashins